rforbiodatascience25/group23_project/README.md

 order of run:

-1. 01_load.qmd : To load the data into raw
+1. 01_load : To load the data into raw
-2. 02_clean_qmd : To clean the .txt files
+2. 02_clean : To clean the .txt files
-3. 03_augment.qmd : merging some files and saving the files in data
+3. 03_augment : merging some files and saving the files in data
 4.  individual analysis:
-    1. 04_01_data_clinical_patient_analysis.qmd : description and investigation on the Clinical Patients file
+    1. 04_01_data_clinical_patient_analysis : description and investigation on the Clinical Patients file
-    2. 04_02_data_clinical_sample_analysis.qmd : description and investigation on the Clinical Sample file
+    2. 04_02_data_clinical_sample_analysis : description and investigation on the Clinical Sample file
-    3. 04_03_data_mutations_analysis.qmd : description and investigation on the Mutations file
+    3. 04_03_data_mutations_analysis : description and investigation on the Mutations file
-    4. 04_04_gene_panel_mutation.qmd : description and investigation on the gene panel mutation file
+    4. 04_04_gene_panel_mutation : description and investigation on the gene panel mutation file
-    5. 04_05_sv_class_analysis.qmd : description and investigation on the Structural variants file
+    5. 04_05_sv_class_analysis : description and investigation on the Structural variants file
-5. 05_Survival_rate_parameter_analysis.qmd : analysis on merged between clinical patients and sample files
+5. 05_Survival_rate_parameter_analysis : analysis on merged between clinical patients and sample files
-6. 06_mutation_types.qmd : analysis on merged between sample and mutation files
+6. 06_mutation_types : analysis on merged between sample and mutation files
-7. 07_EFGR_SV_analysis.qmd : analysis specified of the EGFR gene (Glioma cancer)
+7. 07_EFGR_SV_analysis : analysis specified of the EGFR gene (Glioma cancer)
-8. 08_Cox_Regression.qmd
+8. 08_Cox_Regression : cox regression analysis from patients, sample and mutation file
-9. 09_gene_enrichment_analysis.qmd
+9. 09_gene_enrichment_analysis : analysis of gene pathways affected by TMB

 00_all.qmd can run all the files